-Sometimes it’s a good idea to have some thatch in your lawn, but if you are dealing with grubs, you need to get the thatch out of the way before applying treatments.
+Sometimes it’s a good idea to have some layer of thatch in your lawn, but if you are dealing with grubs, you need to get the thatch out of the way before applying treatments.

 Beetles like to lay eggs in thatch, and grubs like to hide under it.
 Furthermore, it can interfere with treatments such as nematodes and milky spore by keeping them from soaking deeply into the soil.